zeux/meshoptimizer/gltf/README.md

 loader.load('pirate.glb', function (gltf) { scene.add(gltf.scene); });
 ```

+When using Three.js, this module can be imported from three.js repository from `examples/jsm/libs/meshopt_decoder.module.js`.

 Note that `meshopt_decoder` assumes that WebAssembly is supported.
 This is the case for all modern browsers; if support for legacy browsers such as Internet Explorer 11 is desired, it's recommended to use `-cf` flag when creating the glTF content.
 This will create and load fallback uncompressed buffers, but only on browsers that don't support WebAssembly.

 ## Options